Elan Language Reference

 May not set ... in a function

-A property cannot be re-assigned only within a procedure method, not within a function - because re-assigning a property is a 'side effecr'.
+A property can be re-assigned only within a procedure method, not within a function, because re-assigning a property is a 'side effect'.

 The identifier ... is already used for a ... and cannot be re-defined here.